-- 20.5 Where reasonable options have been explored and assessed, are not viable and an employee is unable to provide an acceptable level of attendance, management may consider termination of employment on the grounds of capability. - 20.6 Where appropriate, if an employee is a member of the Local Government Pension scheme, management will establish if the employee will meet the criteria for ill health retiral prior to any decision to terminate employment on the grounds of capability. - 20.7 In all cases, before taking a decision to dismiss on the grounds of capability the following points must be fully addressed: - Has full consideration been given to the reasons why employment cannot be sustained? - Has the employee been fully consulted about their health and ability to give regular and effective attendance?
+- 19.5 Where reasonable options have been explored and assessed, are not viable and an employee is unable to provide an acceptable level of attendance, management may consider termination of employment on the grounds of capability. - 19.6 Where appropriate, if an employee is a member of the Local Government Pension scheme, management will establish if the employee will meet the criteria for ill health retiral prior to any decision to terminate employment on the grounds of capability. - 19.7 In all cases, before taking a decision to dismiss on the grounds of capability the following points must be fully addressed: - Has full consideration been given to the reasons why employment cannot be sustained?

-- Has up to date medical advice been sought and considered? - Has consideration been given to the employee's length of service?
+- Has the employee been fully consulted about their health and ability to give regular and effective attendance? - Has up to date medical advice been sought and considered? - Taking into account the employee's length of service, have enough support been provided that would allow them to return to work?

-Note: Managers must consult with their service Human Resources Team before taking any decision to dismiss on the grounds of capability.
+Note: Managers must consult with their Service Strategic HR Team before taking any decision to dismiss on the grounds of capability.

-20.8 Employees have the right to appeal against dismissal on the grounds of capability in accordance with the Appeals procedure detailed in the Conditions of Service: Discipline & Appeals Procedure.
+19.8 Employees have the right to appeal against dismissal on the grounds of capability in accordance with the Appeals procedure detailed in the Conditions of Service: Discipline & Appeals Procedure.